 “And We prescribe for them therein [in the Bible] life for the life, and the eye for the eye and the nose for the nose and the ear for the ear and the tooth for the tooth, and for wounds retaliation” (Sura 5:44-45).

 Christians, however, are under the law of Christ (Mt.
 5:44).
-But Muhammad, who came 6 centuries after Jesus instead of continuing in the grace and forgiveness Christ laid down, brought the people back under the bondage of the Law which Christians were no longer under.
+Muhammad, who came 6 centuries after Jesus instead of continuing in the grace and forgiveness Christ laid down, brought the people back under the bondage of the Law which Christians were no longer under.
 This is a terrible backwater.

 c) Ezekiel 23:47 “they shall slay their sons and their daughters”

-They had committed “adultery by worship of idols and murder by burning as sacrifices the children they bore to me” (v 37).
-God thus repaid them for these evils.
-It is profoundly arrogant and silly for Muslims (or atheists) to try to tell God how to carry out His judgements.
+They had committed “adultery by worship of idols and murder by burning as sacrifices the children they bore to me” (verse 37).
+God thus repaid them for their wickedness as a lesson to other rebellious nations.

 This is why when Muslims take these verses and say “the Bible’s God is a child killer,” frankly, it makes me wonder what has gone wrong with their minds.
 A similar scenario is actually in the Quran.

-“So they journeyed on till when they met a young boy; he slew him Moses said, ‘What hast thou slain an innocent person without his having slain anyone! … And as for the youth, his parents were believers, and we feared lest on growing up he should involve them into trouble through rebellion and disbelief” (Q 18:74, 80).
+“So they journeyed on till when they met a young boy; he slew him Moses said, ‘What hast thou slain an innocent person without his having slain anyone! … And as for the youth, his parents were believers, and we feared lest on growing up he should involve them into trouble through rebellion and disbelief” (Sura 18:74, 80).

 Notice the stupid excuse given here to justify the murder of a child.
 In Suras 7:59, 11:25-95, 69:3-12, Allah is said to have totally destroyed the people of Aad, Madyan and Thamud, without any evidence that he spared children or women.

-These instances show that the Muslim tirade against the God of the Bible Old is more or less a cheap display of hypocrisy.
+These instances show that the Muslim tirade against the God of the Bible is more or less a cheap display of hypocrisy.
 If an argument refutes your theological position, then it’s dishonest to utilize it.